Antennas and transmitters

 waves carrying my program are about 3m (10ft) long.
 So the ideal

-antenna is about 1.5m (4ft) or so long.
-A shorter antenna will still
+antenna is about 1.5m (4ft) or so long, which is roughly the

-Now for AM, the waves are 1000 times greater, so how come you don't
+Now for AM, the wavelengths are about 100 times greater, so how come you don't

-Well you do, you just don't know it's there!
-The AM
+Well you do need a powerful antenna, you just don't know it's there!

 So far so good, but what about cellphones?
 How come they need only short and stubby